-Unfortunately, the wind power industry's ability to drive that sort of economic activity is under threat.
-The federal wind energy Production Tax Credit (PTC), wind power’s primary policy driver, is set to expire at the end of the year, and already the industry’s supply chain is feeling the effects of the uncertainty.
+Unfortunately, the ability for the wind power industry to drive that sort of economic activity is under threat.
+The federal Production Tax Credit (PTC), wind power’s primary policy driver, is set to expire at the end of the year, and already the industry’s supply chain is feeling the effects of the uncertainty.

 “As WindTV has shown in full-color over the last few months, the wind power economic success story of Logan County, Colo., is one that is known in communities all across America,” said AWEA CEO Denise Bode.
 “But policies created in Washington, D.C. must be in sync with everyday Americans, and, at the moment, they are not.
 The time is now for Congress to act and extend the PTC so that the wind energy industry can help build many more strong, economically vibrant communities like Logan County.”

 In the video segment, Neblett—sporting a propeller cap that celebrates Colorado wind power—is speaking from the bustling show floor at the WINDPOWER 2011 Conference & Exhibition, which took place in Anaheim, Calif.
 In another segment shot at the same time, Neblett, a veteran of four WINDPOWERs, discusses how he has been able to accomplish business objectives at the event over the years, even luring companies to his county.
-WINDPOWER 2012 will take place in Atlanta, Ga., June 3-6.
+WINDPOWER 2012, which takes place in Atlanta, Ga., June 3-6, 2012.
 For more information, go to www.windpowerexpo.org.

 WindTV is a showcase of video profiles of Americans whose lives have been positively impacted by the wind energy industry.
 The site, located at www.awea.org/windtv, features a different video profile each week.